 Sean Hays - Senior Chief (Ret), Command of USCG Station Philadelphia; Bruckner Chase Ocean Positive, Inc. - Board Member/Special Advisor - Expedition Development

 Sean is currently in command of USCG Station Philadelphia.
 In this capacity he is responsible for the maritime safety and security of all navigable waters on the Delaware River and Delaware Bay.
 Throughout Sean’s career he has focused on Maritime Safety, Operational Risk Management, Maritime Event Planning, Team Coordination and Natural Resource Management.
 Sean has extensive experience in large scale operations including the Philadelphia Papal visit, Tall Ships festivals, Red Bull Flugtag, Hurricane Sandy and Hurricane Katrina.
 Sean is an active outdoorsman and conservationist and can be found on or in the waters throughout South Jersey.

 The skill set and knowledge base we bring to our projects we offer to like minded companies and foundations.
 From academically grounded evidence based consulting to expedition level adventures, aquatic specialty training programs and marine event development on a global scale maybe we can help your heroes and heroic efforts.

-Dr. Michelle Evans-Chase, M.A., PhD - Bruckner Chase Ocean Positive, Inc. – Board Member, Educational Programming & Grant Director
+Dr. Michelle Evans-Chase, M.A., PhD - Bruckner Chase Ocean Positive, Inc. – Board Member, Programming & Grants Director

 PUBLICATIONS: Neuroscience for Social Work: Neuroscience of Risk-Taking in Adolescence (With excerpt on Toa o le Tai Program), Springer Publishing Company, 2013